 Offering a truly nuts- and- bolts perspective on masterpieces of design, Chair Anatomy gives insight into a piece of furniture that we so often take for granted.

-James Orrom is professor for product and furniture design at the Rosenheim University of Applied Sciences in Germany.
-He cofounded Umlauf & Orrom Studio for Industrial Design in 1987, producing furniture, film equipment, porcelain, glassware, and other products for international clients including BMW, Siemens, and Villeroy & Boch.
+James Orrom was professor for product and furniture design at the Rosenheim University of Applied Sciences in Germany from 2003 to 2019.
+He cofounded Umlauf & Orrom Studio for Industrial Design in 1987, producing furniture, film equipment, porcelain, glassware, and other products for such international clients as BMW, Siemens, and Villeroy & Boch.